 The Leadership is committed to on-going safeguarding training and development opportunities for all workers, developing a culture of awareness of safeguarding issues to help protect everyone.
-All our workers will receive induction training and undertake recognised safeguarding training annually.
+All our workers will undertake recognised safeguarding training.

 The Leadership will also ensure that children (and adults at risk) are provided with information on where to get help and advice in relation to abuse, discrimination, bullying or any other matter where they have a concern.